 Guidelines for Outdoor In-Person Events Summer 2021

-Because the COVID situation has fluctuated in Chester County, and because new variants appear to be both more contagious and more deadly than previous ones, we have turned to objective criteria that must be met before we can hold in-person outdoor events, and we ask that all events keep in mind the needs of those who are not vaccinated or have unvaccinated people in their immediate circles.
-We will continue not to hold indoor events or in-person worship services through the Summer.
+Because the COVID situation has fluctuated in Chester County, and because new variants appear to be both more contagious and more deadly than previous ones, we have turned to objective criteria that must be met before we can hold in-person events, and we ask that all events keep in mind the needs of those who are not vaccinated or have unvaccinated people in their immediate circles.
+We will continue not to hold indoor events at our building or in-person worship services through the Summer.

 These guidelines apply to official events only – of course some friends will choose to visit with each other in person.
 We do ask that regular UCWC groups honor the guidelines and resist the temptation to hold unofficial group meetings.

-Criteria for Outdoor Events:
+Criteria for Events: